colestrode/skellington/README.md

 The [OAuth scopes](https://api.slack.com/docs/oauth-scopes) your app will be requesting.
 Defaults to no scopes.
 Scopes can be passed from plugins as well.

+### debug

+Whether to turn on debug mode.
+By default this value will be used for the `botkit.debug` option, but this can be overridden in the botkit config.

+### debugOptions

+Used if `debug` is true.

+`debugOptions.formatter` A formatter function that will be used to log any message to a `hears` call.
+Will be passed the `message` object.
+Additional debug information will be added onto the message on the `skellington` key.

 ## Plugin API

 ### init